In Search of ODKF - July'18

 Some interesting facts:

-Word of caution: The pieces below are mostly what I have heard from Nandu (whatever I could understand) and also from other friends/internet.
+Note: The pieces below are mostly what I have heard from Nandu (whatever I could understand) and also from other friends/internet.
 So it is quite possible that some of it is factually incorrect or incomplete.